AlexandreFln/xhec-mlops-project-student/README.md

 After completing these steps, you will be ready to run the project and start working on industrializing the abalone age prediction model.

+### 4. Set Up Prefect for Workflow Orchestration

+To set up Prefect for orchestrating the workflow, you will need to configure the Prefect server.

+First, set the Prefect API URL with the following command:

+`prefect config set PREFECT_API_URL=http://0.0.0.0:4200/api`

+This will ensure that Prefect communicates with the correct API endpoint.

+Next, start the Prefect server by running:

+`prefect server start --host 0.0.0.0`

+This command will launch the Prefect server locally, allowing you to track and manage workflows for the project.

+Once the server is up and running, you are ready to start orchestrating your workflows and accessing it on http://0.0.0.0:4200/.

+### 5. Run the Deployment Script

+In a new terminal, navigate to the project directory and run the deployment script to deploy the model.
+Use the following command:

+`python src.modelling.deployment.py`

+This script will handle the deployment process for the model.
+Running it in parallel with the Prefect server ensures that the orchestration and deployment are synchronized.

 ## Deliverables and notation